-Find flowsheets, advisor lists, frequently asked questions and more.
+Find flowsheets, advisor lists and more.

 Undergraduate students have a variety of resources for academic advisement.
 As you progress through the academic program, each member of your advisement team will play a different role, depending on your status and needs.
 Key advisement personnel are reviewed below and summarized in the Advisement Table below.
 Students enrolled in the Access to College Excellence (ACE) Program, Daniel Acker Scholars Program, Educational Opportunity Program (EOP), and University Honors College, as well as student athletes, are also served by their unique program offices.

 An academic advisor from the SEAS Office of Undergraduate Education (hereafter, your engineering advisor) is often the first student contact, usually as part of the orientation process.
 Meetings with an engineering advisor are generally recommended on a semester basis for the first two years and on an as-needed basis thereafter, usually upon student request.
 In addition to providing general academic advice, the engineering advisors make decisions regarding transfer credit for basic math, science, and general engineering (EAS) courses, provide information on General Education requirements, and provide a final review to ensure that the student has met all degree requirements at the time of graduation.

 When you enrolled as a civil/environmental engineering major, you were assigned an academic advisor who is a full-time member of the CSEE faculty (hereafter, your faculty advisor).
 The role of the faculty advisor is to provide general guidance regarding the civil engineering curriculum and career paths.
 You can also speak to your faculty advisor about undergraduate research opportunities.